 Papers and Inks

-We demand only the best paper for our wedding invitations, which is why we turned to Crane & Co. for the 100% cotton paper needed to print our extraordinary letterpress wedding invitations.
+We demand only the best paper for our wedding invitations, which is why we turned to Crane & Co. for the 100% cotton paper available to print our extraordinary letterpress wedding invitations.
 The quality of this soft, luxurious paper is unsurpassed and a true testament to why Crane & Co. is a leader and pioneer in the paper industry.
 Created from 100% recovered cotton fibers, this paper is a strong and pliable canvas perfect for the fine art of letterpress printing.

 Samples are $1.99 each.
 We would love to offer samples for less, but specialty lines like letterpress wedding invitations and real wood wedding invitations are more expensive to produce.
 However, we think it's important to allow our customers the ability to order samples of all of our wedding invitations.